Oil prices resume their rise, but US stocks hold steadier this time around

 NEW YORK (AP) — Oil prices are resuming their rise on Tuesday because of the war with Iran, but U.S. stocks are holding steadier this time around.

-The S&P 500 rose 0.3% and added to its gain from the day before, which was its best since the war began.
-The Dow Jones Industrial Average was up 102 points, or 0.2%, as of noon Eastern time, and the Nasdaq composite was 0.3% higher.
+The S&P 500 rose 0.4% and added to its gain from the day before, which was its best since the war began.
+The Dow Jones Industrial Average was up 151 points, or 0.3%, as of 1:43 p.m.
+Eastern time, and the Nasdaq composite was 0.5% higher.

 It’s a break, for now at least, from the usual playbook since the start of the war, where stock prices have tended to go in the opposite direction of oil prices.
 The fear in financial markets has been that a long-term disruption to the global flow of oil could send prices so high for so long that it damages the global economy.